jaepearl95/web-2019/Day_12/README.md

 #### Activity: Guided exercise on how to set up and access data from Yoda API

-#### Challenge Activity: Select your own API to pull Data from.
+#### Challenge Activity: Select your own API to pull data from.
 Organize three categories of information

 #### Lesson Plan: